CustomEffects/.github/guidelines.md

 If your effect is reviewed, and approved, it will be addded to our database and selected as your Profile Effect.
 Otherwise, it will be deleted.

+Also if your effect gets accepted, due to GitHub Caches your effect won't be showed to you or anyone instantly, try reloading your Discord after 2 mins or just wait 2 mins but it will show eventually

 If you want to create presets that everyone can use, check your [Discord Server](server)

 [server]: https://discord.gg/